We don't just talk cars ... we teach how to buy them.

 Overall, these Corollas offered a quiet and smooth driving experience with satisfactory acceleration, but not particularly inspiring handling.
 And while the interior's design did not necessarily stand out, the materials-quality was very high for this segment and rear passenger room was surprising for a compact.
-This version has also proven to earn high scores for reliability and has held its resale values very well.
+This version has also proven to earn high scores for reliability.

 These Corollas all came with a 1.8-liter four-cylinder engine and acceleration was comparatively solid.
 However, it's probably a good idea to pass on the base models of this period (either the VE or CE depending on which year) because they were still equipped with an antiquated 3-speed automatic transmission.

 Again, during this run model strengths included very good ride comfort and high materials quality.
 On the downside, used Corolla shoppers should note that this generation's rear quarters were quite cramped.